KCXL

+KCXL (1140 AM) is a commercial radio station licensed to Liberty, Missouri, United States, and features a conservative talk format.
+Owned by Alpine Broadcasting, this station serves the Kansas City metropolitan area with studios and transmitter both located in Liberty.
+In addition to a standard analog transmission, KCXL is available online and relayed over two translators licensed to Kansas City: K275BQ and K284CH.

-KCXL (1140 AM) is a commercial radio station licensed to Liberty, Missouri, and serving the Kansas City metropolitan area.
-It features a conservative talk and brokered programming format and is owned by Alpine Broadcasting.
-Since 2020, KCXL has been noted for its broadcast of the English-language service of Radio Sputnik, funded by the Russian government.
-Sputnik is heard six hours a day during the week and twelve hours on Saturdays and Sundays.
+The station began broadcasting in 1967 as country music-formatted KBIL and went through several formats in the late 1970s and early 1980s; from 1984 to 1992, it was an urban contemporary station.
+After folding due to low advertising revenues and defaulting on a loan, the station was acquired by Pete Schartel and returned to service in 1994.
+Since 2020, KCXL has been noted for its broadcast of Radio Sputnik, an English-language radio service funded by the Russian government.

-By day, KCXL is powered at 4,000 watts, using a non-directional antenna.
-But to protect other stations on 1140 AM from interference, at night it reduces power to only 6 watts.
-The AM transmitter and radio studios are on South La Frenz Road in Liberty.
-Programming is also heard on two FM translators licensed to Kansas City: K275BQ and K284CH.

 History

 Early years

 On September 7, 1966, Clay Broadcasters, Inc., a consortium of six local businessmen, obtained a construction permit from the Federal Communications Commission (FCC) to build a new 500-watt, daytime-only station in Liberty.
 KBIL—representing "Clay Broadcasting in Liberty"—went on the air February 12, 1967, with a country music format.
 The station was acquired by Mack Sanders's S & M Investments, which owned outlets in other Plains states, in 1971.
 Sanders retained what he called a "Proud Country" format, focusing on a traditional mix of country music.

 S & M proposed to the FCC that 106.5 MHz be inserted at Liberty with changes to the frequencies of three other stations in the region.
 Construction of the FM took place in 1978.
 Simultaneously with the launch of the FM station, KBIL and the unbuilt FM were sold to Strauss Broadcasting Corporation for $1.28 million, with the stations becoming KFIX and KFIX-FM.
-Joe Abernathy, the general manager who ran the KFIX stations (and hired Rush Limbaugh under the name "Jeff Christie" as a late-night host on the FM side), was blamed by Strauss for financial mismanagement of the pair.
-Morning host Mike Murphy could not join for five months due to contractual obligations, and early issues with the FM signal kept listeners away.
+Joe Abernathy, the general manager who ran the KFIX stations (and hired Rush Limbaugh under the name "Jeff Christie" as a late-night host on the FM side), was blamed by Strauss for financial mismanagement of the pair; much-ballyhooed morning host Mike Murphy could not join for five months due to contractual obligations, and early issues with the FM signal kept listeners away.
 The stations were then sold to Southwest Radio Enterprises, a division of Southwest Florida Enterprises; it was the firm's first broadcasting purchase.
 Southwest named Dean Goodman, later the owner of GoodRadio.TV, as CEO.
 The FM was renamed KSAS; the next year, it was the AM's turn for a revamp, becoming oldies under the call sign KLDY.
 The call letters were changed to KKCI in 1982 when Golden East Broadcasting purchased KLDY and KSAS and converted both stations to a simulcast.